 13. Water feature fairy garden ideas

-Just as a regular-sized water feature adds to the charm of your normal-sized garden landscape, so too does a fairy-sized water feature such as a wee little pond.
+A regular-sized water feature adds to the charm of your normal-sized garden landscape.
+And the same goes for a fairy-sized water feature such as a wee little pond.
 If you use real water, you can add a drop of bleach to freshen it and help keep mosquitoes and algae away.
-If you aren’t keen on a real water feature you can simulate the appearance of real water with a small mirror or even a piece of blue-glazed ceramic.
+If you aren’t keen on a real water feature you can simulate the appearance of real water with a small mirror or even a piece of blue-glazed ceramic or iridescent marbles.

 Shells make perfect paddling pools for fairies when turned upside down and filled with water and some little blooms.